EMI-Group/RelativeNAS/README.md

 ## Citation
-If you use any part of this code in your research, please cite our [paper](https://arxiv.org/abs/1806.09055):
+If you use our code in your research, please cite our [paper](https://arxiv.org/abs/1806.09055):
 ```
 @article{liu2018darts,
   title={DARTS: Differentiable Architecture Search},